 A vast majority of the world’s transactions and conversations happen between people.
 And despite the obvious increasing pace of technological innovation, engaging person to person will still be the dominant form of communication.

-This is why selling, yes selling, is an insanely valuable skill that I recommend study and work to get better at.
+This is why selling, yes selling, is an insanely valuable skill that I recommend studying and working to get better at.
 Seriously, in a world where competition just keeps getting more intense, people who can sell both themselves and the value of products will be in high demand.
-You can actually learn how to sell well pretty quickly – there is a ton of amazing and information you can turn into habits easily.
+You can actually learn how to sell well pretty quickly – there is a ton of amazing information you can turn into habits easily.

-Future-proof reason: Getting someone’s attention online will only continue get more difficult and those people who can reach and engage other’s online are, and will be, in high demand.
+- Future-Proof Reason: Getting someone’s attention online will only continue to get more difficult and those people who can reach and engage other’s online are, and will be, in high demand.

 Google Adwords: This is the platform you use to run ads on Google.
-It’s built on an open marketing bidding system, meaning there is a live-auction every time someone searches for something on Google.
-It’s an insanely lucrative business for Google and you can learn the foundations of digital marketing in a few hours on Youtube for free like I did.
-Here is where you should start learning Google Adwords and as an added bonus, you use these same study guides to prepare for the Free Google Adwords certification exam.
+It’s built on an open marketing bidding system, meaning there is a live auction every time someone searches for something on Google.
+It’s an insanely lucrative business for Google and you can learn the foundations of digital marketing in a few hours on Youtube for free as I did.
 Once you get certified, you can add the certification to your resume and LinkedIn profile.
 It’s very attractive to potential employers.
 I recently mentored a guy in Chicago who knew nothing about digital marketing.
 In 60 days I got him a $45,000 job at a digital agency as a PPC specialist.